error4OA/iconifier/README.md

 ## How to use?
 Open the EXE, insert an emoji's name, insert some text and voila!

-NOTE: The new EXE file is too large to upload here, so have a [Replit file](https://cdn.error40448.repl.co/iconify.exe)

 Example of usage:

 Emoji: `cheese_wedge`